 My first impressions of the bag were ok, but not great.
-The zips on the side pockets were difficult to operate, the side pouches didn’t seem large enough to hold either a water bottle or a tripod and the waist belt didn’t look very comfortable or practical for taking the weight of the pack for long periods.
+The zips on the side pockets were difficult to operate, the side pouches didn’t seem large enough to hold either a water bottle or a tripod and the waist belt didn’t look very comfortable or practical for taking the weight of the pack for prolonged periods.
 Also, when the waist belt wasn’t in use, it’ took up space in the already small side pockets.

-I decided to load it up with a fairly typical amount of gear for a day trip, D500 with a 17-50mm 2.8 lens attached, a 14-24mm f4 wide angle and a 105mm 2.8 macro lens.
+I decided to load it up with a typical amount of gear for a day trip, D500 with a 17-50mm 2.8 lens attached, a 14-24mm f4 wide angle and a 105mm 2.8 macro lens.
 Add to that some cleaning materials, spare batteries, filters, travel tripod

-The 20L backpack comes with three dividers as standard and the first thing I noticed was that while there was enough space for all of the gear, anything stored in compartments on the uppermost divider was no protected from anything placed in the top compartment.
+The 20L backpack comes with three dividers as standard and the first thing I noticed was that while there was enough space for all the gear, anything stored in compartments on the uppermost divider was no protected from anything placed in the top compartment.
 If you use this space for a lens, it worth bearing in mind that anything you place in the top compartment is going to move around and bang against anything stored on the top shelf.
 I eventually purchased an extra divider to prevent this.
 It does reduce the size of the top compartment but can be removed if you need less kit and more free space.

-On the first trip out with the everyday backpack, the weather wasn’t exactly ideal but it was a good test for the waterproof qualities of the bag.
+On the first trip out with the everyday backpack, the weather wasn’t exactly ideal, but it was a good test for the waterproof qualities of the bag.
 The walk lasted a couple of hours and the rain wasn’t heavy but a constant drizzle.
-The main fabric of the bag is definitely waterproof and there were no signs that any water had got into the main compartment.
+The main fabric of the bag is definitely waterproof and there were no signs that any water had gotten into the main compartment.
 The top zip that provides access to the laptop and iPad compartment were a different story.
 When unpacking gear from that compartment there were signs of leakage.
 The fabric immediately inside the zip was damp and it had soaked around three or four centimetres into the compartment.
-Thankfully I wasn’t storing anything in that compartment at the time but it did give me cause for concern over the waterproof qualities of the zips.
+Thankfully, I wasn’t storing anything in that compartment at the time, but it did give me cause for concern over the waterproof qualities of the zips.

 Since that initial trip, I’ve used the backpack multiple times in wet conditions.
 On a recent trip to Poland, the bag got its most severe test.
 I was out for most of the day in heavy rain and I’m happy to say there was no sign of any leakage in the top zipped compartment or anywhere else in the backpack.
-I can only conclude that on the occasion that the bag leaked, I either didn’t close the zip correctly or that the top flap wasn’t closed correctly and the leak came from that point rather then the zip itself.
+I can only conclude that on the occasion that the bag leaked, I either didn’t close the zip correctly or that the top flap wasn’t closed correctly, and the leak came from that point rather then the zip itself.

 As I said at the beginning of this post, you’re not a real photographer unless you have several camera bags, and while I say it a little tongue in cheek there is a certain amount of truth in it.
 I firmly believe there is no one bag that is perfect for all situations.
 You wouldn’t use a forty-five litre